rebeccachan13/TotallySecureMathApp/README.md

 **Solution Implemented:** In order to solve this, we used a regular expression to do input validation, making sure that the equation only contains legitimate mathematical characters.
 We also used the **Function** constructor to replace **eval()** with a safer evaluation technique.
 With these modifications, the risk of code injection attacks is greatly reduced, as only valid mathematical expressions are allowed and the execution environment is safer.

+### Insufficient input validation

+Insufficient input validation occurs when user input is not properly checked or sanitized, potentially leading to various vulnerabilities and incorrect application behavior.
+This can expose applications to security risks and affect functionality.

+**Issue Identified:** Initially, the app did not thoroughly validate user inputs such as usernames and passwords.
+This lack of validation could lead to improper handling of data and security risks, and user credentials were not adequately secured, leading to potential exposure of sensitive information.

+**Solution Implemented:**

+- Input Validation in **login.tsx**: We implemented robust validation to ensure that user inputs meet the required format and criteria before processing.
+This helps prevent invalid data from entering the system and ensures data integrity.
+- Hashing in **notes.tsx**: We used SHA-256 hashing to securely manage user credentials.
+Specifically, the hashed password was compared to the stored hashed value, which enhances security by ensuring that plain text passwords are not used directly.
+This process involves securely hashing the user's password and using this hashed value for comparisons and storage.

 ---

 ## Importance of Security Measures